Told nobody would watch, now 53,000 are turning up

 "I would go to watch the men's games at Twickenham and often dream," she says of her playing days.

-"I no doubt will be quite emotional.
+"I have no doubt it will be quite emotional.
 It's a lifetime of commitment, effort and dedication on my part and thousands of others to see what is going to happen at Twickenham, the home of rugby.

 "It's going to be the women that take that stage.
 It's magical and breathtaking."